 “Yea, there must be a storm coming.”
 I think out loud.

 Lera started playing at the behest of Karek and Ludis, not too long before I did.
-Seeing them have so much fun together made me want to join in; after years of being against the whole game.
+Seeing them have so much fun together made me want to join in; after being against the whole game since it came out.

-Well, they quit playing.
-Because they got bored?
+Well, they quit playing–boredom perhaps?
 Because they did not want to play Pokémon GO with their mother?
 I may never know.
 I got Katja to download it recently, but she never plays either.

-Regardless, I am trying to get to level 40 so I can request a PokéGym by my house.
+Regardless, I am trying to get to level 40 to request a PokéGym by my house.
 At present, I am on level 35.
 I started playing three months ago.

 I hear what sounds like wild laughing from seagulls, the high-pitched sound of caws from the crows, and a mixture of many other birds singing their alarm at the impending storm.